-The way a simple forex hedge protects you is that it allows you to trade the opposite direction of your initial trade without having to close that initial trade.
-It can be argued that it makes more sense to close the initial trade for a loss and place a new trade in a better spot.
+A simple forex hedge protects you because it allows you to trade the opposite direction of your initial trade without having to close your initial trade.
+One can argue that it makes more sense to close the initial trade at a loss, and then place a new trade in a better spot.
 This is one of the types of decisions you'll make as a trader.

-There are many methods for complex hedging of forex trades, and they can get fairly complex.
+There are many methods for hedging of forex trades, and they can get fairly complex.
 Many brokers do not allow traders to take directly hedged positions in the same account so other approaches are necessary.

 Multiple Currency Pairs

 A forex trader can make a hedge against a particular currency by using two different currency pairs.
-For example, you could go long EUR/USD and short USD/CHF.
+For example, you could buy a long position in EUR/USD and a short position in USD/CHF.
 In this case, it wouldn't be exact, but you would be hedging your USD exposure.
 The only issue with hedging this way is you are exposed to fluctuations in the Euro (EUR) and the Swiss(CHF).

-This means if the Euro becomes a strong currency against all other currencies, there could be a fluctuation in EUR/USD that is not counteracted in USD/CHF.
+This means if the Euro becomes a strong currency against all other currencies, there could be a fluctuation in EUR/USD that is not counteracted by your USD/CHF trade.
 This is generally not a reliable way to hedge unless you are building a complicated hedge that takes many currency pairs into account.

 A forex option is an agreement to conduct an exchange at a specified price in the future.
-For example, say you place a long trade on EUR/USD at 1.30.
-To protect that position you place a forex strike option at 1.29.
+For example, say you buy a long trade position on EUR/USD at 1.30.
+To protect that position, you would place a forex strike option at 1.29.

 Reasons to Hedge

 The main reason that you want to use hedging on your trades is to limit risk.
 Hedging can be a bigger part of your trading plan if done carefully.
 It should only be used by experienced traders that understand market swings and timing.
 Playing with hedging without adequate trading experience could reduce your account balance to zero in no time at all.